kaloyan-marinov/callbacks-vs-promises-vs-the-async-await-syntax/README.md

-inside that function and then use the await keyword inside the loop - when you write your code like this it will pause each step of a loop until that promise is resolved;
+inside that function and then use the await keyword inside the loop - when you write your code like this it will pause each step of a loop until that `Promise` is resolved;
 but more often than not
 you'll probably want to run everything